Umbraco CMS

 }

 At this point, the 2FA is active, but no members have set up 2FA yet.
 The setup of 2FA depends on the type.
-In the case of App Authenticator, we will add the following to our view showing the edit profile of the member.
+In the case of App Authenticator, the view showing the option to edit member profiles needs to be modified.

 @inject MemberModelBuilderFactory memberModelBuilderFactory